 Please note that there is a small entry fee at each of these attractions that will need to be paid upon arrival.
 The money generated goes toward the support of the local communities.
 There are also many locals you sell their local crafts in this area.

-Optional activities: Blyde River Canyon, God’s Window and Three Rondavels entries
+Optional activities Blyde River Canyon and God’s Window

 Heading through the breath-taking Panorama Route, we stop off at various viewpoints today including scenic God’s Window.
 We pass through the small town of Graskop, and head toward the Kruger National Park and our campsite in the park.